microsoft/azure-devops-extension-tasks/overview.md

 What's included:

-* Wizard to quickly create a new extension
+* Playground to run samples
 * Build tasks to package and publish to the Marketplace
 * More ...